Gloriosa (plant): Distribution

 The genus is widely distributed in Africa, the Arabian Peninsula, and from the Indian subcontinent to Malesia.
 Gloriosa superba in particular is widely naturalized.
 In Australia, "scattered naturalized populations exist in the understorey of coastal dry sclerophyll forest and sand dune vegetation throughout south-east Queensland and New South Wales".
 It is considered a rampant and dangerous invasive weed in Australia, dominating the coastal dunes at the expense of native species and leading to deaths of native animals and birds when ingested.

-In India, Gloriosa is distributed in the Western Ghats but the density is rapidly decreasing due to excessive uprooting by herbal medicine producers.
+In India, Gloriosa is distributed in the Western Ghats but their occurrence is locally rare due to degrading habitats and rural populations consuming the tubers for food and medicine.

 Propagation

 "Propagation generally occurs from seeds, although mature plants can be divided and grown from tubers.
 The hard seeds can remain dormant for 6-9 months."
 Growth stops if temperatures are of the order of 15 °C and the plant dies when subjected to 12 °C during this time.
 La Gloriosa is an extremely fragile and delicate flower, tough to cultivate.